 BERNER OBERLAND TREK

-Meringen to Kandersteg, Switzerland - 7 days
+Kandersteg to Meringen, Switzerland - 8 days

 BERNER OBERLAND TREK OVERVIEW

 We also include a ride up the famous Jungfraujoch cog train that goes right through the middle of the famous Eiger North Face and then take a safe stroll along Switzerland's largest glacier to have lunch in an alpine hut.
 Then it's back down the train and a downhill hike to the small resort town of Wengen.
+After visiting a lake with some of the best views of the Jungfrau region, we finish up the trek in the Engelhoerner region and stay a 19th century country hotel in the small hamlet of Rosenlaui.

 SKILL & EXPERIENCE LEVEL